followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTextEditor/1 Configuration/maskChar.md

 ---
 ---
 ##### shortDescription
-Specifies a mask placeholder character.
+Specifies a mask placeholder.
+A single character is recommended.

 ---

+[note]To prevent confusion in the UI, do not use a space as a placeholder.